Reta Jo Lewis: Domestic engagement

 Under Washington D.C.
 Mayor Sharon Pratt Kelly, Lewis worked serving as chief of staff to the District of Columbia Department of Public Works.
 Additionally, Lewis served in the White House Office from 1993 to 1995.
 As special assistant to the president for political affairs, she was the senior domestic political advisor for the Summit of the Americas held in Miami, Florida.
 She was the principal staff coordinator for the White House Task Forces on the 1996 Atlanta Olympic, Paralympics Games and the 1994 FIFA World Cup of Soccer.

-After working in the Clinton Administration, Lewis served as the vice president and counselor to the president at the United States Chamber of Commerce.
+After working in the Clinton administration, Lewis served as the vice president and counselor to the president at the United States Chamber of Commerce.
 In addition, she was appointed Director of the Chamber's effort focused on small business and outreach to women and minority-owned businesses.
 She was the first African American woman to be an officer, at the world's largest business organization, where she led efforts on policies and initiatives focused on women, minorities and small business owners, entrepreneurs and organizations.

-Lewis has a diverse history working with law firms in varying capacities.
 From 1996 to 1997, she worked of counsel to Arter & Hadden, where she specialized in working with governors, mayors, legislators, and county executives.
-From 1997 to 2000, Lewis was a shareholder at Greenberg Traurig, LLP, where she was a member of the Government Affairs and Public Finance practice groups.
+From 1997 to 2000, Lewis was a shareholder at Greenberg Traurig, where she was a member of the Government Affairs and Public Finance practice groups.
 She was managing director at Vanderbilt Consulting, LLC, a D.C. firm focused on government relations and business consulting, from 2005 to 2007.
 From 2007 to 2009, Lewis held a position of counsel at Edwards Angell Palmer & Dodge, LLP where she provided strategic corporate legal and consulting services to firm clients seeking to develop opportunities in emerging markets in Asia, Africa and Latin America.
 Lewis worked with multilateral organizations, firm entrepreneurs, and business owners on a wide array of industries that included investments in infrastructure, financial and energy projects.

 Lewis has been engaged in domestic U.S. political campaigns.
 Lewis was a member of the National Finance Committee for Hillary Clinton's 2008 presidential campaign, a role she held again in the 2016 presidential election cycle.
 She was a pledged delegate for Hillary Clinton from the District of Columbia during the 2016 Democratic National Convention in Philadelphia.
 She is a past member of a DNC platform standing committee and currently is an elected D.C.
 Democratic State Committee At-Large Committeewoman.

-Prior to her position at the State Department in 2010, Lewis was the Director of Business Outreach for the Obama-Biden Transition Project, and forged relationships between the incoming administration, business leaders, and national business associations.
+Prior to her position at the State Department in 2010, Lewis was the director of business outreach for the Obama-Biden Transition Project, and forged relationships between the incoming administration, business leaders, and national business associations.
 She also served as chair of the District of Columbia Commission for Women, where she launched the commission's economic and international committees.
 In addition, Lewis is a member of the International Women's Forum.